lakeco/lc-easyforms-ng2/README.md

 export class AppModule {}
 ```

+## Usage
-Then you define a list of elements as well as a settings and classes object if required and pass it to the component.
+Define a list of elements as well as a settings and classes object if required and pass it to the component.

 ```typescript
 @Component({